Petticoat Junction: Premise

 The show centers on the goings-on at the rural Shady Rest Hotel.
 Widowed Kate Bradley (Bea Benaderet) is the proprietress.
 Her lazy but lovable Uncle Joe Carson (Edgar Buchanan) supposedly helps her in the day-to-day running of the hotel, while she serves as a mediator in the various minor crises that befall her three beautiful daughters: redhead Betty Jo (Linda Kaye Henning); brunette Bobbie Jo (first Pat Woodell, later Lori Saunders); and blonde Billie Jo (first Jeannine Riley, then Gunilla Hutton, and finally Meredith MacRae).
 Uncle Joe, when he is not idling in his favorite porch chair, frequently comes up with half-baked get-rich-quick schemes and ill-conceived hotel promotions which end up with him making a fool of himself.

-Early on, much of the show also focuses on the Hooterville Cannonball, an 1890s vintage steam-driven train run more like a taxi service by railroad engineer Charley Pratt (Smiley Burnette) and Floyd Smoot (Rufe Davis) who is the fireman, conductor, baggageman, and some times engineer.
+Early on, much of the show also focuses on the Hooterville Cannonball, an 1890s vintage steam-driven train run more like a taxi service by railroad engineer Charley Pratt (Smiley Burnette) and Floyd Smoot (Rufe Davis) who is the fireman, conductor, baggageman, and sometimes engineer.
 It was not uncommon for the Cannonball to make an unscheduled stop for the crew to go fishing, or to pick fruit for Kate's apple butter and pies.
 The single-tracked Hooterville to Pixley branch line was cut off from the rest of the C. & F. W. Railroad 20 years before the start of the show by flood damage to a trestle.
 This branch line proceeds north to Pixley and was originally connected to the C. & F. W. Railroad main line that runs between Melton (to the west on the main line) and Skidmore (to the east on the main line).
 Delta is a town on the rail line and is located south of Melton.
 Charley and Floyd are alternately depicted as retired employees of the railroad receiving pensions and salaried railroad workers.

 Many plots involve railroad executive Homer Bedloe's futile attempts to cease operation and scrap the Hooterville Cannonball.
 Occasionally, youngest daughter Betty Jo can be found with her hand on the Cannonball's throttle; running the train is one of her favorite pastimes, as she is something of a tomboy with an interest in mechanics.

 Trips on the Cannonball usually include a stop in Hooterville ("Elev.
 1427") at Drucker's Store, run by Sam Drucker (Frank Cady).
 Drucker's is the local hub, where menfolk come to play checkers and chat.
 Sam Drucker is the postmaster, editor of the newspaper, Justice of the Peace, county clerk, water commissioner, marshal, deputy sheriff and occasionally the mayor.
 His telephone is a lifeline for the Bradleys, Uncle Joe, and others.
 The fictional Hooterville became the main town for Green Acres in which Sam Drucker still ran Drucker's Store.
 Pixley was apparently the county seat although a nearby community was "Bugtussle," the original home of Jed Clampett and his family from The Beverly Hillbillies.